-The Fraternity and Sorority Involvement Director will refer allegations of violations of the University’s Code of Conduct to the Associate Director of Community Standards for processing under the Code of Conduct.
-Additional University sanctions by the Associate Director of Community Standards may be in addition to, or in lieu of, the process outlined in the mutual relationship agreement
+The Office of Fraternity and Sorority Involvement will refer allegations of violations of the University’s Code of Conduct to the Office of Community Standards for processing under the Code of Conduct.
+At the discretion of the Office of Community Standards, allegations of misconduct by a fraternity or sorority group or individual student will be managed using the procedures for general misconduct.
+Additional University sanctions may be issued to groups or individuals in addition to, or in lieu of, the process outlined in the mutual relationship agreement

 Student Organizations

+Student organization refers to any group of University students meeting ASUM’s criteria for student group recognition; any group of University students affiliated with a University unit, college, or department; or any group of students formally or informally connected by participation in an activity or behavior connected to University operations or utilizing University space or other resources.

-Students participating in student organizations are also subject to the ASUM constitution and bylaws.
+Students participating in ASUM recognized student organizations are also subject to the ASUM constitution and bylaws.
 The ASUM Senate will coordinate the ASUM Constitution and Bylaws for alleged violation of organizational conduct requirements and may impose sanctions on the student organization.